sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-7.md

 #### Small numbers

+The problem is this case is different.
 We have hardcoded the number of digit of precision we want.
-It means that we can't have an accurate answer if the x is smaller than the precision of `0.001`.
+It means that we can't have an accurate answer if x is smaller than the precision of `0.001`.

 ```
 (sqrt 0.00000000123456) = 0.0312500131557789 - Error: 0.0009765620876763541
 ```

-Looking at the trace, it stop iterating very quickly:
+Looking at the trace, we see that it stop iterating quickly, because the test to check the accuracy of the result think that this is good enough:

 | iteration | guess               | (improve guess x)    | (- (square guess) x)  |
 | --------- | ------------------- | -------------------- | --------------------- |